Banca Privada d'Andorra: March 2015 money laundering investigation

-On March 10, 2015, the United States Department of the Treasury said that BPA is a "primary money laundering concern", involving four US correspondent banks, criminal groups in Russia and China and Venezuelan money launderers.
+On March 10, 2015, the United States Department of the Treasury issued a warning that BPA is a "primary money laundering concern", involving four US correspondent banks, criminal groups in Russia and China and Venezuelan money launderers.
 The board of directors and three of the bank's managers were suspended as of 11 March 2015 by the Institut Nacional Andorrà de Finances.
 On March 13, the chief executive officer Joan Pau Miquel Prats was arrested and imprisoned; Spanish and Andorran regulators took over control of BPA and its subsidiary Banco de Madrid.
 On March 16, Banco de Madrid ceased operations and applied for protection from creditors after funds withdrawals.
 The U.S. Treasury Financial Crimes Enforcement Network (FinCEN) director Jennifer Shasky Calvery stated that corrupt management and "BPA’s corrupt high–level managers and weak anti-money-laundering controls have made BPA an easy vehicle for third–party money launderers".

 Subsequently withdrawals for those holding accounts were capped at €2,500 per week.
 BPA's assets were nominally assessed at €3 bn., far exceeding the Andorran Government's annual budget of €400m.
 Should the bank fail it would be virtually impossible for the government to support it, meaning it would have to be sold or put into administration.
 The situation has also raised questions about the solvency of the province's other major banks.

 The non-toxic assets of the bank were put into newly created Vall Banc, which was sold to J.C.
 Flowers in 2017.

 There are more than 500 depositors of the bank who have grouped together around PLATAFORMA D'AFECTATS BPA and are initiating a class action against the government of Andorra (specifically INAF) for alleged mismanagement and gross misconduct in their management of BPA.

 INAFs management engaged PriceWaterhouseCoopers (PWC) to carry out an audit of the banks depositors to separate good clients from bad.
 The fee negotiated for this service was 30 million Euros and was paid directly to PWC.
 Such an amount represents 14% of the BPA Group's total available assets, an amount disputed by depositors on the class action forum.

+Additional money laundering investigations

+Before the bank’s takeover in 2015, multiple independent audits found no evidence of money laundering activity at BPA.
+These audits were conducted by Deloitte, KPMG, and UIFAND.
+FinCEN rescinded its own money laundering warning in 2016.

+Between 2017 and 2019, Spanish Courts dismissed multiple cases against BPA, finding it not guilty of money laundering, raising questions about whether the Spanish government provided U.S. authorities with false or misleading information to trigger the FinCEN money laundering alert against BPA.